nchanyal/SpringMVC-RESTAPI/README.md

 This is a REST API that takes HTTP requests related to creating, reading, updating, and deleting runs.

-The UI provided by Swagger gives users a visual representation of carrying out CRUD operations.
+The UI provided by Swagger gives users a visual representation of carrying out the CRUD operations.

-## The purpose of this project is to learn and practice concepts related to:
+### The purpose of this project is to learn and practice concepts related to:
  - Java
  - Spring Boot
  - Building a REST API